Pioreactor/docs.pioreactor/developer-guide/04-Plugins/03-plugin-as-python-package.md

 If you'd like to contribute your plugin to the community, this is done easily by creating a Python package and uploading to PyPi.
 Let's walk through this!

-Note that in that template package, there are ways to add fields to the configuration (see `additional_config.ini`, which gets merged with `config.ini` on installation), and adding your automation to the web UI (see the specific folder structure in the `ui` folder).

 ## Organizing your files

 :::tip
-Note that the way files are organized depends on if your plugin is an **automation** or a **background job**.
+Note that the way files are organized may depend on if your plugin is an **automation** or a **job**.
+Plugins can install both automations and jobs.
 :::

-Consider an example plugin: a **background job** called _Relay_, which just turns on or off anything thats plugged into a channel of your choosing.
-Follow the file organization here: [https://github.com/kellytr/pioreactor-relay-plugin](https://github.com/kellytr/pioreactor-relay-plugin).
+Consider an example plugin: a **job** called _Relay_, which just turns on or off anything thats plugged into a channel of your choosing.
+Follow the file organization here: [kellytr/pioreactor-relay-plugin](https://github.com/kellytr/pioreactor-relay-plugin).

-Here's a general schematic of how your files should be organized for a background job:
+Here's a general schematic of how your files should be organized for a job:

 ```
 📁 my-plugin-name